Nirvikalpa108/rubyfx/README.md

 ## Design Decisions

-We have implemented two exception cases that currently have tests checking the generated error messages if a currency or date requested is not found in the given file.
+We have implemented three exception cases.
+If a currency, date or file requested is not found, an error is generated.